ThomasBoom89/thingiverse-zip-downloader/README.md

 ### Option b: run with PHP directly on pc

 You also can use PHP built in webserver.
-You will need the following php extension: _dom, sockets, zip_.
+You will need the following php extension: _dom, sockets, zip, json, curl_.
 Composer must be installed on your system and also the chromium browser as well.
 Currently, the name of the executable used is chromium-browser, if the name of the chromium executable differs from this, you have to change it in the source code.
 In src/Scraper.php on line 30 you can change it to the path where the application can find it.
 Then you have to do an install of the composer dependencies:

 ```zsh
 composer install -o